Forth Valley College: Stirling Campus (2012–present)

 The Stirling Campus officially opened in September 2012.
 The campus has its own training restaurant called The Gallery which is run by students and is open to the public for its lunch and dinner menus.
+It has been top rated on Trip Advisor and recently won Best Dining Experience at the Scottish Hospitality Awards 2026.

 New Falkirk Campus (2020–present)

 The new Falkirk campus and college headquarters officially opened in January 2020.
 It was designed by Reiach and Hall Architects.
 It is the largest of all the campuses, possessing a number of different buildings.
 These include the main building which stands two storeys tall and includes a canteen, gym, the library and classrooms.
 There are also two single-storey wooden buildings.
 The campus is also home to a practice plant which allows chemical engineering students to gain practice in certain types of operations.
 The college is located close to the ground of Falkirk F.C., central retail park and the border of Falkirk and Grangemouth.

 The Falkirk campus, similar to the Alloa campus, also houses a hair and beauty training salon which is run by students and is open to the public.

 In July 2022, Falkirk campus was shortlisted for the Stirling Prize for excellence in architecture, and the RIAS Andrew Doolan Best Building in Scotland Award.